logo.jpeg - 8KbVISITORS' GALLERY

 THE HOFNER COLORAMA

 Selmer consistently maintained two ranges of Hofner solid guitars in their catalogue throughout their distributorship.
-The budget range was always the Colorama, based on the European 160, 161, 162, & 164 Models.
+The budget range was the "Colorama", based on the European 160, 161, 162, & 164 Models.
 For a detailed description of the Colorama's history, visit the Colorama Fact File elsewhere on this site.

 THE SEMI-PRO HOFNER SOLIDS